-- Action AG-1.1.1: Promote the use of agroforestry in agricultural systems, which may improve soil fertility, water retention, and overall agricultural resilience. - Action AG-1.1.2: Coordinate with California Department of Food and Agriculture, United States Department of Agriculture, and other relevant partners to improve and integrate projected climate impacts into pest detection and management, while minimizing the use of potentially harmful pesticides.
+- Action AG-1.1.1: Promote the use of agroforestry in agricultural systems, which may improve soil fertility, water retention, and overall agricultural resilience. - ► Action AG-1.1.2: Coordinate with California Department of Food and Agriculture, United States Department of Agriculture, and other relevant partners to improve and integrate projected climate impacts into pest detection and management, while minimizing the use of potentially harmful pesticides. - Action AG-1.1.3: Promote crop diversification to minimize the risk of crop failure and enhance resilience to climate impacts. - Action AG-1.1.4: Work with the State and other relevant partners to advocate for the subsidization and/or incentivization of obtaining crop insurance.
+Advocate for the inclusion of diverse crops in crop insurance offerings (such as culturally relevant crops).